Meet our Health Clerk

-Beginning in the 2021-2022 school year (7/1/2021), the process of submitting a nonmedical exemption will change.
+As of 7/1/2021, the process of submitting a nonmedical exemption has changed.
 There will be two ways to submit a nonmedical exemption.

 Be sure to check with your student’s school, child care or college/university to find out if they need a printed copy of the Certificate of nonmedical exemption or if you submit to CIIS, the school is able to access the Certificate of nonmedical exemption from CIIS.

 - Submit the Certificate of nonmedical exemption WITH a signature from an immunizing provider in Colorado who is a medical doctor, doctor of osteopathic medicine, advanced practice nurse or delegated physician’s assistant OR

 - Submit the Certificate of nonmedical exemption received upon the completion of CDPHE’s Online Immunization Education Module.
 (See more info below.)

 - Parents of students in preschool or child care must submit nonmedical exemptions at 2, 4, 6, 12 and 18 months of age.
 These exemptions expire when the next vaccines are due or when the child enrolls in kindergarten.